Young Leadership Think Tank Fellowship - Identity Review | Global Tech Think Tank - Identity Review | Global Tech Think Tank

 1. Incubation: We build ideas to shape the future.
 Our fellowship program is an incubation program for young leaders who have a bold vision for the future.

-2. Policy Research: Our team works with central banks, governments, financial institutions, tech companies and startups to help guide policy and inform decision making for the key stakeholders in our consortium and beyond.
+2. Research: Our team works with central banks, governments, financial institutions, tech companies and startups to conduct research and inform decision making for the key stakeholders in our consortium and beyond.

 3. Awareness: Technology leaders, financial institutions and policy makers rely on well-researched information for effective decision making.
 Identity Review covers thought-provoking and cutting-edge perspectives in crypto, big data, AI, biometrics and digital identity.